Yogesh-yo01/Travel_Journal_App/README.md

 ## Features

 - **Offline Storage:** Journals are saved in local SQLite database.
-- **Online Sync:** Journals are synced with Supabase if internet is available.
+- **Online Sync:** Pull down to sync unsynced journals with Supabase when internet is available.
 - **AI Tag Generation:** Automatic tags for uploaded images using Clarifai API.
 - **Search & Filter:** Search journals by title/description and filter by tags/date.
 - **Media Support:** Upload up to 5 images per journal and view in full screen.
-- **Location Picker:** Google Places API integrated for adding locations.

 ---